 1-12 Basic concepts

-Image no. 1 shows the “traditional” way of cutting a tomato – in cross-sections along the stem of the tomato.
+Image 1 shows one “traditional” way of cutting a tomato – transversely, with regard the position of the stem.

-Image no. 2 is of a slice sectioned longitudinally.
+Image 2 is of a tomato sectioned longitudinally.

-Image no. 3 is of an oblique section, made close to the surface of a tomato.
+Image 3 is of an oblique cut made at the surface of the tomato.

-To facilitate the understanding of histological sections, in the following chapters we will analyze how some three-dimensional structures are seen when sectioned and observed under a light microscope
+To assist the understanding during the study of histological sections we will in the following pages observe how some examples of three-dimensional structures may be seen under a light microscope.

 NEXT PAGE